Valentine's Day-- The Why, The How, and is it a Religious Holiday?

 No ritual whippings with pieces of goat-leather, and no mama wolves, please.

-How about a nice little necklace—a current favorite is our square gold heart pendant, a modern look with a window looking to your soul on a solid gold chain.
+How about a nice little necklace—a current favorite is our gold heart pendant, a modern look with a window looking to your soul on a solid gold chain.
 The slightly organic shape of this piece gives this necklace a really sensuous, handmade, artistic feel.

 So, yea-- Valentine’s Day is our thing.